Skip to main content

 Madison WI 53707-7921

-The renewal materials must be postmarked by the expiration date on the certificate (there is no grace period).
+The renewal materials must be postmarked on or before the expiration date on the certificate.
 Any renewal postmarked after the expiration date should also include the $25 late penalty fee.

 Online